 Our School Council consists of a democratically elected group of children who aim to give every child in the school a voice.

-It is made up of 12 children, two from each year from Y1-Y6.
-At the beginning of each academic year all children are encouraged to put themselves forward as a representative on the School Council.
+It is made up of 12 children, two from each class from Y1-Y6.
+At the beginning of each academic year all children are encouraged to nominate themselves as a representative on the School Council.
 All they need to have is a good manifesto and an honest belief that they will have a confident and positive influence on their school community and environment.
 School councillors represent the voice and opinions of all the children within our school.
 Through our School Council we aim to develop young leadership skills, whilst supporting student democracy.
 Most importantly, our strong team of councillors aim to promote the well-being of the children within our inclusive school.